Pikes Peak Summit Complex Being Built in Difficult High-Altitude Conditions

 No air conditioning will be required, with an electrochromic system incorporated into the glazing to reduce heat gain during warmer months.
 In addition to radiant heating and a highly insulated concrete shell, reuse of heated air will further reduce energy consumption during colder months.

-To reduce water consumption, the complex will incorporate vacuum systems that cut usage by 90%, says Miles Dake, principal with BranchPattern, Denver, the mechanical engineer.
+To reduce water consumption, the complex will incorporate vacuum systems that cut usage by 90%, says Miles Dake, associate principal with BranchPattern, Denver, the mechanical engineer.
 Black water will be converted to gray water for toilet flushing, he says.

 Photovoltaic arrays located at a lower elevation will feed directly into the grid, providing 105% of the building’s energy, and exceeding the Challenge’s net-zero building requirements, says Dake.
 Original plans called for locating the arrays atop the summit, but the equipment would not have withstood harsh conditions at that altitude, attached to one of the highest structures in the world, Dake says.